jimblandy/context-switch/README.md

     Although it doesn't matter, `thread-brigade` program in this repository requests a 1MiB stack for each thread, which is plenty for our purposes.

 With these changes made, I was able to run `thread-brigade` with 80000 tasks.
+I tried to run more, but even after raising every limit I could identify, I still got errors.
+So I don't know what imposes this limit.

 ## Does any of this matter?